jshint/jshint/CONTRIBUTING.md

 After that, you will be able to run the edge version of JSHint using `bin/jshint` or build the release bundles using `bin/build`.

+## Issue Priority

+When verifying bug reports and feature requests, the JSHint team will assign one of the following labels to document the report's severity:

+- *P1:* Something is throwing exceptions; broken JSHint backward compatibility.
+- *P2:* Something is not being parsed correctly.
+- *P3:* Features that the core team will work on once P2s and P1s are done.
+- *P4:* Patches welcome; The request is good, but low priority.

 ## Coding Style

 This section describes our coding style guide.
 You might not agree with it and